Hug Me Bunny Lovey – Free Crochet Pattern

 R2: 2 SC in each st around.
 (12 sts)

-R3: 2 SC in next st, 1 SC in each of the next 3 sts.
-Repeat around.
+R3: *2 SC in next st, 1 SC in each of the next 3 sts.
+Repeat from * around.
 (15 sts)

 R4: 1 SC in each st around.
 (15 sts)

-R5: SC2tog, 1 SC in each of the next 3 sts.
-Repeat around.
+R5: *SC2tog, 1 SC in each of the next 3 sts.
+Repeat from * around.
 (12 sts)

-R6: SC2tog, 1 SC in each of the next 4 sts.
-Repeat around.
+R6: *SC2tog, 1 SC in each of the next 4 sts.
+Repeat from * around.
 (10 sts)

-R7-13: 1 SC in each st around.
+R7-12: 1 SC in each st around.
 (10 sts)

-Leave long tail for sewing.
+Cut yarn, leaving long strand for sewing.

 Bow

-Using color B (shown as mint):
+Using color B (shown as teal):

-R1: Ch 11.
-1 SC in second ch from hook and each st to end.
+R1: Ch 11, 1 SC in second ch from hook and each st to end.
 (10 sts)

-R2-6: Ch 1.
-1 SC in back loops of each st to end.
+R2-6: Ch 1, 1 SC in back loops of each st to end.
 (10 sts)

 Blanket

-Using color C (shown as teal):
+Using color C (shown as purple):

 R1: Begin with 8 SC in a magic ring.
 Join with a sl st to beginning.
 (8 sts)

-R2: Ch 3 (counts as SC + ch 2 now and throughout), 1 SC in same st (creating first corner), ch 1, skip next st, *[SC, ch 2, SC] (corner made), ch 1, skip next st. Repeat from * to beginning.
+R2: Ch 3 (counts as SC + ch 2 now and throughout), 1 SC in same st (creating first corner), ch 1, skip next st, *[SC, ch 2, SC] (corner made), ch 1, skip next st, Repeat from * to beginning.
 Join with a sl st to beginning ch 3 space.
 (4 ch 1 spaces, 4 corner spaces)

-Using color B (shown as mint):
+Using color B (shown as teal):

-R22-24: Repeat R5.
+R22-24: Repeat R4.

-Using color C (shown as teal):
+Using color C (shown as purple):

+Fasten off.
 Weave in ends.

 Assembly & Finishing